About Me

 Turku 2014 websiteResearch Interests

-Renowned for her revisionist publications on art and gender in the early modern Low Countries, Andrea Pearson pursues projects that rewrite the art-historical record on social marginalization, including on same-sex desire and physical disability.
-These works are united by their varied modes of understanding visualization — the formation and interpretation of images — as a fundamental human endeavor.
+Renowned for her revisionist publications on art and gender in the early modern Low Countries, Andrea Pearson pursues projects that rewrite the art-historical record on social marginalization, including on sexual desire and physical disability.
+These works are united by their varied modes of understanding visualization — the formation and interpretation of images — as a fundamental, and culturally variable, human endeavor.

 Institutional Affiliations, Publications, and Service